 What does the future hold for Molly Danger after it releases on 15th October 2013?

 Prepping for book two and beyond.
-I’m still deciding to see what the funding method would be and I still have fulfillment to do via Kickstarter.
+I’m still deciding to see what the funding method would be and I still have fulfilment to do via Kickstarter.

-What has been your most rewarding experience in the Comic industry?
+What has been your most rewarding experience in the industry?